holistudio/nomocap/README.md

  6. Click anywhere on the webpage to save the `arrays.csv` file to the `Pose_3D/input_files/` folder.
 Inside that folder there should already be a script, `h5converter.py`, to take the csv file and generate the h5 file needed for the 3D pose estimates.
  7. Change directory to `Pose_3D/input_files/` and run `python h5converter.py`.
 Then you have a `preds.h5` file written.
 You're now ready to run the Pose_3D `create_movie.py` code, as described in step 4 in the previous section.

+A previous version of this script used the video as input instead of images.
+There were several issues with this version, most importantly that the rate of 2D pose capture did not match well with the images already extracted from video software.
+If you're going to use the images for Pose_3D, why not use them for Pose_2D as well?
+For those still curious about using the "video version", see the Pose_2D_Video folder.

 ### Pose_3DView - Viewing 3D Pose Animations in 3D

 Viewing the 3D poses in a 3D environment can be done with code in `Pose_3DView`.
 Additional instructions can be found in the README in that folder.
 Copy paste `Pose_3D/output_result/vertices.csv` into `Pose_3DView/data/`.